rdoxenham/openstack-training/documentation/openstack-manual.md

 ##**Integrating Glance with Keystone**

-Before we start the Glance service, we need to configure it to speak to Keystone to manage authentication.
+Before we use the Glance service, we need to configure it to speak to Keystone to manage authentication.
 We make heavy use of the openstack-config tool here for convenience although manually modifying the configuration files is also possible.
 We provide Glance with a username and password combination that has the 'admin' role, this is to check the validity of tokens provided to Glance.

 Firstly, we create a separate tenant to house our 'service users', i.e. the credentials used by the individual services.